|Posted by Goh Chun Hui on July 1, 2015 at 10:20 AM||comments (1)|

 Recently, I have a thalassemia friend telling me that he is planning to switch to a vegetarian base diet.
 Wanting to opinion, what I think about it?
 He did not tell me, the reason why he decides to switch it though.
-But I am guessing the few reasons why someone will want to switch to a vegetarian diet is because they want to be eating healthier, in order to have a better health, losing we...Read Full Post »
+But I am guessing the few reasons why someone will want to switch to a vegetarian diet is because they want to be eating healthier, in order to have a better health, losing weight or maybe even just not wanting animals to be killed for their food, which ...Read Full Post »

 |Posted by Goh Chun Hui on December 15, 2014 at 3:00 PM||comments (2)|